ValentinWalter/Middleman/README.md

 ```

 ### Manually defining your url scheme
-If Middleman's default behavior does not work for you, you can manually define your url scheme.
+If Middleman's default behavior of reading from the `Info.plist` file does not work for you, you can manually define your url scheme.
 You do so by setting `Middleman.receiver` to your custom implementation.
 ```swift
 struct MyApp: Receiver {
     var scheme: String { "my-scheme" }